What is the OpenSea partners program?

 - Yes, you can add more users via the collection editor.

-- Creator A, creates a collection + adds assets.
+- Creator A, creates a collection + adds items.

 - Creator B is then added to the collection.

-- Creator B, can mint assets into that collection, owner of those assets would be Creator B.
+- Creator B, can mint items into that collection, owner of those items would be Creator B.

 - Whoever creates it, owns it, whoever sells it earns the revenues from the sales.